mekiert/vitest-auto-mock/README.md

 # vitest-auto-mock
-A convenient way to define mocks in your Vitest tests without a need to provided mocked entity path.
+A convenient way to define mocks in your Vitest tests without a need to provide the mocked entity path.
 The path to mock is automatically obtained from the import of the module.

 BEFORE
 ```ts